Sunday, 23 April 2017

 Dominica in Albis, Low Sunday is a Greater-double of the first class.
 The Sunday is also often referred to as Quasimodo from the first words of its introit.
 Anciently on this day those who had been baptised on Holy Saturday took off their white robes which had been worn since the Oil of Catechumens and Chrism had been lavished upon them on Holy Saturday.
 The Gospel at Mattins and Mass is the account of the LORD appearing in to His disciples behind the shut doors of the room and the doubting of St. Thomas.
 The Office of the Octave of Pascha ended with the Office of None yesterday.

 At Vespers yesterday afternoon the psalms of Saturday were sung under the single antiphon, Alleluia.
 Chapters and hymns return to the Office from this Vespers.
 The Paschaltide hymn Ad regias Agni dapes was sung.
 Its Doxology is sung at all hymns of Iambic metre: Deo Patri sit gloria, Et Filio qui a mortuis, Surrexit ac Paraclito, In sempiterna saecula.
-After the collect of the Sunday a commemoration of St. Francis of Paula was sung.
+After the collect of the Sunday commemorations were sung of St. George and of SS Soter and Caius.
 From this Office the dismissal, Benedicamus Domino, is sung without the double Alleluia that marked the Paschal Octave.
 At Compline the Dominical preces were omitted.

 At Prime (Pss.
-117, 118i & 118ii) and the Hours the psalms are again sung under a single antiphon at each Hour, Alleluia, * alleluia, alleluia - which is not doubled of course, even today.
+117, 118i & 118ii) and the Hours the psalms are again sung under a single antiphon at each Hour, Alleluia, * alleluia, alleluia - which is not doubled.

-In the 'liturgical books of 1962' Mattins is reduced to a single nocturn of three lessons with the single antiphon Alleluia, lapis revolutus etc. At the Little Hours the Paschaltide Doxology is not sung with the hymns.
-At Mass there is a change to one word in the introit as 'rationabile' replaced 'rationabiles' in the 1953 edition of the Roman Missal and subsequent editions.
-Vespers are of the Sunday with a commemoration of the Annunciation.
+In the 'liturgical books of 1962' there are no commemorations at either Vespers or at Lauds.
+Mattins is reduced to a single nocturn of three lessons with the single antiphon Alleluia, lapis revolutus etc. At the Little Hours the Paschaltide Doxology is not sung with the hymns.
+At Mass there is a single collect.
 At Compline the ordinary Doxology and tone are sung with Te lucis.

 Image: Jerome Nadal.